 "Something eating you?"
 Dax asked as she took a sip of the drink and immediately winced.
-She held it out and ordered Quark, "More tonic."
+She held it out to Quark.
+"More tonic."

 When Kira didn't answer, Dax tried to think about what was going on in Kira's life right now.
-The major usually didn't get this moody over anything but romance.
+She usually didn't get this moody over anything but romance.
 But as far as Dax knew, Kira wasn't seeing anyone.
-Maybe she had met someone?
+Maybe she'd met someone?
 "You know I'll find out one way or the other.
 I always do.
 So you might as well tell me what's going on.
 Who is he?"

 "It's a secret," Kira muttered into her glass.

 Dax cleared her throat softly.
 She knew she didn't have to remind Kira of what an excellent network she had.
 No secret stayed that way for long if Dax really wanted to find out the truth.